Cog-Creators/Red-DiscordBot/docs/cog_guides/permissions.rst

 **Description**

-Check if someone can run a command in the current location (refers to text channel, voice channel, roles and server).
+Checks if someone can run a command in the current location (refers to text channel, voice channel, roles and server).

 **Arguments**